MenuDocs/erela.js/guides/advanced.md

 ```

 Now the type will show as `any` for typings, but you can add some JSDoc to give it a proper type for your editor.
+JSDoc must be defined by you or else there will be no type besides `any` in your editor.

 ```javascript
 /** @type {import("discord.js").TextChannel} */